AdRoll/baker/content/en/docs/How Tos/baker_components.md

 `CreateRecord` is a factory function returning new `Record` instances.
 If not set, a default function is used that creates a `LogLine` with the **comma** field separator.

-The function is used internally by Baker to create new records each time a new Record must be created after having parsed a blob of raw serialized data provided by the `Input` component.
+The function is used internally by Baker each time a new Record must be created.
+This happens when blobs of raw serialized data, provided by the `Input` component, are parsed.

 The function is also available for components needing to create new records.